Express Guide to Stockholm, SwedenBy Lallie Fraser

 Express Guide to Stockholm: Where to Eat

 There are a number of Urban Delis dotted around the City, like a Swedish Whole Foods but better.
 Check out the one at Sveavägen which has a brilliant rooftop to see crystal clear views across the twinkly rooftops.
+If you want to have some fun, try Snus – it’s a moist powder smokeless tobacco product originating from a variant of dry snuff in early 18th-century Sweden and very popular in Swedish culture.

 Where: Sveavägen 44, 111 34 Stockholm, Sweden